Greggy1234/Save-the-Prince/README.md

 ### Code

-- The FIsher Yates method of shuffling was used for Game 2, and it was taken from [W3Schools](https://www.w3schools.com/js/js_array_sort.asp)
+- The Fisher Yates method of shuffling was used for Game 2, and it was taken from [W3Schools](https://www.w3schools.com/js/js_array_sort.asp)

 - [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted throughout the project to check the code was correctly implemented